CBS Logo

 What are ADA and NAb?

-Anti-drug antibodies (ADA) are immune-generated antibodies that bind to a therapeutic molecule.
+Anti-drug antibodies are immune-generated antibodies that bind to a therapeutic molecule.
 They may alter clearance, distribution, or exposure without necessarily blocking biological function.
+Neutralizing antibodies (NAb) are a subset of ADA that block target engagement or biological activity, directly reducing or eliminating pharmacological effect.

 Differences between binding ADA and neutralizing ADA